 - Sew a step 4 triangle to each two-triangle unit along its longest edges and configured as shown:

 - Background/B to A

-- Sew remaining small triangles together in pairs as shown on page 2 and block center above (A to D, B to C, and orienting them exactly as illustrated).
+- Sew remaining small triangles together in pairs, and block center above (A to D, B to C, and orienting them exactly as illustrated).
 Press seam allowances in opposite directions.

 - Sew the new units together on their longest edges.
 Press.
 Trim dog ears.

 - Gather four 3-7/8 x 3-7/8-inch background squares and one square of the same size of fabrics A, B, C, and D.